Breaking Down Business

 #15 Breaking Down Business: Organizational Culture as it Impacts Audit Quality

 On this episode of Breaking Down Business, we hear from Ryan Ballestero, Ph.D., assistant professor of accounting at the Ambassador Crawford College of Business and Entrepreneurship.
 Dr. Ballestero discusses how he brings his former experience as an auditor into the classroom, his research in the areas of organizational culture as it impacts audit quality as well as his work with the Ph.D.
 Project.

 #14 Breaking Down Business: Entrepreneurship, International Business and Graduate Education

-In this episode, we talk with Robert Hisrich, Ph.D., Bridgestone Chair of International Marketing at the Kent State College of Business Administration.
+In this episode, we talk with Robert Hisrich, Ph.D., Bridgestone Chair of International Marketing at the Kent State Ambassador Crawford College of Business and Entrepreneurship.
 Dr. Hisrich has vast global experience as a visiting and honorary professor at more than eight universities in six different countries.
 He has authored or co-authored 36 books and written more than 300 articles on entrepreneurship, international business management, and marketing.
 Listen as Dr. Hisrich shares some career highlights and discusses the College’s entrepreneurship offerings.

 #13 Corporate Social Responsibility and Helping Executive MBA Students Solve Business Problems

 In this episode, hear from Chris Groening, Ph.D., Associate Professor of Marketing, on his recent research in Corporate Social Responsibility and Consumer Behavior and his recent first-place win in the MENA case competition.
 He also discusses his approach to helping Executive MBA students solve business problems.